bryan3023/windows-repair-tools/README.md

 I'll fill this in as I get a better idea of what I need.
 The goal is to create a collection of tools that allow one to quickly troubleshoot and resolve corrupt Windows installations.
 Very much a work in progress.

+In terms of compatibility, I'm targeting PowerShell 5.1, since anything newer won't run in WinPE.

 To use these files, click the **Download Zip** link from the **Code** drop-down button and extract the archive.
 Then import the module by running:

 ```powershell